vivekruhela/BRAINscape/README.md

   - **QQ Plots** for GWAS data distribution.

 ## Installation
-To install **BRAINscape**, first down the source file from [zenodo](https://zenodo.org/records/14803947) and then install using the following command:
+To install BRAINscape, first download the source file from [zenodo](https://zenodo.org/records/14803947) and then install it using the following command:

 ```r
 install.packages("BRAINscape_0.1.0.tar.gz", repo=NULL, type="source")
 ```

 ## Usage
-To launch the interactive **BRAINscape** Shiny application:
+To launch BRAINscape Shiny application:

 ```r
 library(BRAINscape)